finos/zenith/README.md

 ## The FINOS Emerging Technologies Special Interest Group

-Welcome to the github repository of the Zenith SIG.
+Welcome to the GitHub repository of the Zenith SIG.
 The purpose of this special interest group is to explore and promote the adoption of new and innovative technologies in the financial services industry.
 The  goals of the SIG are to:

 ---